emory-libraries/Pattern-Library/README.md

 > This is the official Pattern Library for Emory Libraries.

-This Pattern Library uses Pattern Lab 2, Node Version, Grunt Edition.

 ## Prerequisites

-Pattern Lab uses [Node](https://nodejs.org) for core processing, [npm](https://www.npmjs.com/) to manage project dependencies, and [grunt.js](http://gruntjs.com/) to run tasks and interface with the core library.
-Node version 4 or higher suffices.
-You can follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website if you haven't done so already.
-Installation of Node will include npm.
-It's also highly recommended that you [install grunt](http://gruntjs.com/getting-started) globally.
+This Pattern Library uses [Pattern Lab 2, Node Version, Grunt Edition](https://github.com/pattern-lab/edition-node-grunt), which requires [Node](https://nodejs.org) `>=5.0.0` for core processing, [npm](https://www.npmjs.com/) to manage project dependencies, and [Grunt](https://gruntjs.com/) `>=1.0.3` to run automated tasks and build the Pattern Lab instance.
+Additionally, this Pattern Library utilizes tools like [Plop](https://plopjs.com/) to help generatate files and [Browserify](http://browserify.org/) to help write modular JS that can be bundled for use in the browser.
+A basic understanding of these tools is recommended.

 ## Installation